nikzanda/italian-numbers/README.md

 # italian-numbers

-### Converts a number to an italian word representation.
+### Converts a number to an italian word representation and vice versa.

 Works with positive and negative integers from **-999999999999** (meno novecentonovantanove miliardi e novecentonovantanove milioni e novecentonovantanovemilanovecentonovantanove) to **999999999999** (novecentonovantanove miliardi e novecentonovantanove milioni e novecentonovantanovemilanovecentonovantanove).